 In the next step, we analyzed the effect of EVA compatibilization on the properties of the acoustic signals collected during the tensile tests.
 The failure stage was not included in the analysis of the signal characteristics as it refers to the global failure instead of the formation and propagation of damage inside the material.
 Furthermore, the properties such as the amplitude of the signals found there would have distorted the analysis.
 In Fig. 5/a, it can be observed that the amplitude of the signals increases as a result of the compatibilization.
-This shift can be attributed to the fact that more energy is released during phase separation due to the improvement of the interphases.
-Low amplitude signals indicate phase separations where the connection between the phases is poor.
-This is because less energy is released when such a connection is broken; therefore, an increase in amplitude and signal strength indicates an improved connection.
-This effect can also be observed in the signal strength histogram (Fig. 5/b): the distribution shifts towards higher signal strengths as the interphases improve due to compatibilization.
+This shift can be attributed to the fact that more energy is released during phase

+Fig. 5.
+Amplitude (a) and signal strength (b) distribution of the signals emitted during the tensile tests.